slint-ui/slint/api/rs/slint/mcu.md

 two line buffers: One buffer to render into with the CPU, while the other buffer is transferred to the screen using DMA asynchronously.

-Note: If you see wrong colors on your screen, it may be necessary to invert the bits in the u16 pixel representation before sending them to the screen driver.

 ## Example Implementations

 The examples that come with Slint use a helper crate called `mcu-board-support`.
 It provides implementations of